tost11/JavaFx-Carpc/README.md

 ### Feature Navit
 For navigation is the Software [Navit](https://www.navit-project.org) used.
 You cann install it via package manager or build it yourself.
-On my rp3, I needet to to build it manually for Raspian Stretch for some reason (check scritps folder for that).
+On my rpy3, I needet to to build it manually for Raspian Stretch for some reason (check scritps folder for that).
-Navit loads all important Information from navit.xml.
+Navit loads all important information from navit.xml.
 You can check out mine [here](/setup_data/navit/nativ.xml).
-Most of it comes from [this Side](http://ozzmaker.com/navigating-navit-raspberry-pi) Its also a very good tutorial how to get navit running.
+Most of it comes from [this side](http://ozzmaker.com/navigating-navit-raspberry-pi) Its also a very good tutorial how to get navit running.

 ## Configuration